toodlepip/ban-comment-spam/README.md

 stop or at least limit the effects of this by blocking offending IPs at the firewall level.

+This script is based on Drupal but could be tailored to other CMSes that have a set pattern for posting comments.
+Alter the COMMENT_LOG global to change the pattern searched.

 ## Installation and use

 Requirements: